altenwald/countries-i18n/README.md

 There are libraries like `countries` which are using yamerl as well.
 If there are issues, add in your project an override always giving preference to the dependency of `countries` (because it is going to be run inside of the system and this tool is run only once).

+It's important to check what languages are you going to use and remove the rest because it's overwhelming the compile process dramatically.

 Usage
 -----